 Wondering how much that salmon weighs and don’t have a scale?

 Did you release your trophy king and wonder how much it actually weighed?
-In Alaska, we are often fishing without any cell service, and have no access to a Salmon weight calculator app.
-Fortunately, the fish length to weight formula to estimate their weight is quite easy to remember and follow!
+In Alaska, we are often fishing without any cell service and have no access to a weight calculator app.
+Fortunately, the fish length-to-weight formula to estimate their size is quite easy to remember and follow!

-Here’s a formula to accurately estimate the weight of a salmon, steelhead or trout from measurements of length and girth.
-This king salmon length to weight conversion formula is easy to follow.
 The girth is measured at the thickest portion of the midsection and the length is measured from the tip of the nose to the tip of the tail.
 All measurements should be in inches.
+As your full-service Kenai River fishing guide team, we always recommend using a soft measuring tape and keeping the fish in the water as much as possible to ensure its health during the measurement process.

 Weight Estimator Formula: